Qualtrics, WSU’s preferred survey tool, is available to faculty, staff and students at WSU.

-WSU introduced Qualtrics earlier this year and many faculty and staff members have found the survey tool efficient and easy to use.
-If you have not registered to use Qualtrics, visit wsu.qualtrics.com to gain access and start creating your own surveys.
+WSU introduced Qualtrics in 2015 and many faculty and staff members have found the survey tool efficient and easy to use.
+If you have not registered to use Qualtrics, login at wsu.qualtrics.com with your WSU ID and password.

-From Provost Dan Bernardo and Faculty Senate Chair Craig Parks
+From Provost Dan Bernardo and Special Assistant to the Provost Craig Parks

 System-Wide Survey Tool Now Available for WSU Faculty and Staff